hudso1898/CS4850ChatroomClient/README.md

 Client program for CS4850 Lab 3 Version 2 (BONUS)

 This program implements the client side of the CS4850 Lab 3 Version 2 (BONUS).
-An executable .jar file can be found in dist/.
+An executable .jar file can be found in dist.
 Usage: $ java -jar Mrh4hdChatroomClient.jar

 Available commands:

    <== Commands ==>                 <== Function ==>

-login <username> <password>   - login to the server send all <message>            - send a message to all users send <username> <message>     - whisper a message to another user who                           - list all users on the server newuser <username> <password> - create a new user account logout                        - logout and exit the program help                          - displays this menu.
+login <username> <password>   - login to the server

+send all <message>            - send a message to all users

+send <username> <message>     - whisper a message to another user

+who                           - list all users on the server

+newuser <username> <password> - create a new user account

+logout                        - logout and exit the program

+help                          - displays this menu.

 The program will attempt to connect to the server program on the localhost (127.0.0.1).